nickfinocchiaro/MowerCodingChallenge/README.md

 ```bash
 pip install -e .[dev]
 ```
+## Tests
-4. At the top level, run the following command to run the test suite:
+At the top level, run the following command to run the test suite:
 ```bash
 pytest --cov --cov-report=html
 ```
-5. To view unit test coverage report navigate to the `coverage` directory and open `class_index.html` in a web browser
+To view unit test coverage report navigate to the `coverage` directory and open `class_index.html` in a web browser